Business and Initiative

 We started with small, quick pay jobs, many of them quite odd, and worked our way up into major projects with long billable times albeit with reliable customers.

-Along the way, as part of my company's services offered, I help a lot of other expats set up companies, starting with company registration and work permit, but including a wide range of services including market analysis, office setup and general strategy. (www.ThailandCompany.com) I have really enjoyed this work, because these guys are entrepreneurs, self-starters, and oh how I wish I had employees and managers like this.
-I feel like I'm getting things done in the world, though I normally don't want to get too involved in their business, just interest in learning from experience and setting them up well.
+Along the way, as part of my company's services offered, for a short while, I helped a lot of other expats set up companies, starting with company registration and work permit, but including a wide range of services including market analysis, office setup and general strategy.
+That was as www.ThailandCompany.com which is now an old fossil website just not taken down.
+I really enjoyed that work, because those guys were entrepreneurs, self-starters, and oh how I wish I had employees and managers like that.
+However, a military coup which changed things and made it more difficult for foreigners to set up a company, plus a lot of other changes, made it just too time consuming for me to do that work anymore, plus my other companies, so I had to quit that.

 There are a lot of other ingredients such as a well developed and sound business plan in advance, complete with projected accounting, market analysis, strategy, adequate money invested, quality staff, and ability to understand a variety of other kinds of people and ability to get along and work well with them.